Kansas City Power & Light District: Kansas City Live!

-At the heart of the Power & Light District is Kansas City Live!, a one block area devoted to live music and entertainment venues.
-At the center of Kansas City Live! is a covered outdoor plaza used for dozens of concerts each year.
-The stage in Kansas City Live! has featured acts like Dierks Bentley, Macklemore, the Commodores, Luke Bryan, Bleachers, Vance Joy, The Neighbourhood, Cole Swindell, Portugal.
-The Man, Grouplove, Foster the People, The Lumineers, Flo Rida, Travis Scott, and many more.
+At the center of the Power & Light District is Kansas City Live!, a one block area devoted to live music and entertainment venues.
+It hosted American Idol in 2008, and many professional sports viewing parties for years.
 The roof system, produced by Structurflex, is made of an Ethylene TetraFluoro Ethylene (ETFE) single-skin membrane.
 Construction of the roof began on August 17, 2007.

-The ground floor of the Kansas City Live! block focuses on bars and restaurants, including McFadden's Sports Saloon, Flying Saucer, Cleaver & Cork, The Dubliner, Johnny's Tavern, Pizza Bar and County Road Ice House, which is a locally owned partnership between Back Napkin and Joes BBQ.
-The second floor of Kansas City Live! houses the night clubs and entertainment concepts, including Mosaic Ultra Lounge, Angels Rock Bar, Howl at the Moon, PBR Big Sky, Shark Bar and No Other Pub, which is a partnership between Cordish and local MLS soccer team, Sporting Kansas City.
+The ground floor of the Kansas City Live! block focuses on bars and restaurants, including McFadden's Sports Saloon, Flying Saucer, Cleaver & Cork, The Dubliner, Johnny's Tavern, Pizza Bar, and County Road Ice House, which is a locally owned partnership between Back Napkin and Joes BBQ.
+The second floor of Kansas City Live! houses the night clubs and entertainment concepts, including Mosaic Ultra Lounge, Angels Rock Bar, Howl at the Moon, PBR Big Sky, Shark Bar, and No Other Pub, which is a partnership between Cordish and local MLS soccer team Sporting Kansas City.

-The Kansas City Live! area of the Power & Light District was showcased before a television audience twice during May 2008.
-American Idol finalist David Cook played a short set from the Kansas City Live! stage on May 9, 2008, which aired during the television show the following week.
-The same location also hosted the official watch party for the final episode of the 2008 season, which featured a live television feed from the Power & Light District.

-The Kansas City Live! block received national attention once again for its World Cup watch parties in 2010 and 2014.
-It was also heavily featured on Fox during the 2014 and 2015 World Series.
-Fox Sports Kansas City broadcast live from the Kansas City Live! stage during this time.